planetarium/snack.planetarium.dev/content/posts/2020/03/libplanet-gamejam/index.eng.md

 translators: [kidon.seo]
 ---

-Hello, I'm Seunggeol Song, game client programmer at Planetarium.
+Hello, I'm Seunggeol Song, a game client programmer at Planetarium.
 This time, I'd like to share with you my experience in the in-house [game jam][] held at Planetarium.

 Here at Planetarium, we use our own blockchain game library, [Libplanet][], to create games.
 Because Libplanet is currently being developed with the assumption that it will be primarily used in [Unity][], we have decided to build an [SDK][] for Unity enhance usability within the engine.
 To aid our development process, we held an in-house game Jam of creating small example Unity projects using Libplanet.